-1. How did Cook and Proulx define the "job to be done" as they developed the original version of Quicken?
+- 1. How did Cook and Proulx define the "job to be done" (see Christensen et al: Finding the Right Job for Your Product) as they developed the original version of Quicken?
 How did this understanding of the customer's needs differ from the approach taken by competitors?
 What were Cook's key assumptions and hypotheses about: (a) customer needs and desired solutions; and, (b) the most effective way to reach the target customer (demand creation and buying process)?
 How did they validate these assumptions?
 What did they do right?
-What went wrong?

-- 2. Consider the impact of the status quo bias (see Customer Discovery & Validation) on new product adoption for two groups of potential consumers: (a) those already using a competing personal finance software solution; and (b) those using a traditional manual checkbook.
+What went wrong? - 2.
+Consider the impact of the status quo bias (see Cespedes et al: Customer Discovery & Validation) on new product adoption for two groups of potential consumers: (a) those already using a competing personal finance software solution; and (b) those using a traditional manual checkbook.
 What benefits did each group of consumers realize in adopting the Quicken solution?
 What behavioral changes were required?
 What tradeoffs were demanded by the innovation?
 How significant were the switching costs? - 3.
 The case identified three key cornerstones of Intuit's strategy.
 How did each contribute to the effective delivery of the "job to be done" for their target customer?
 How important has Intuit's unique relationship to customers been to the success of its strategy?
 Has it contributed to the development of a sustainable competitive advantage? - 4.
 Consider Intuit's approach to marketing research in light of the recommendations contained in Customer Discovery and Validation.
 Which techniques did they successfully employ?
 What approaches did they not utilize?
 What recommendations would you make to improve their approach?